 Lifetime Achievement Award

-Twenty years ago at a ceremony held to mark the golden jubilee of Sri Lankan cinema, Lester James Peries was presented the Lifetime Achievement Award by then President Chandrika Kumaratunga.
+Twenty -one years ago at a ceremony held to mark the golden jubilee of Sri Lankan cinema, Lester James Peries was presented the Lifetime Achievement Award by then President Chandrika Kumaratunga.
 After the event in an interview given to veteran journalist Roshan Peiris, a visibly-moved Lester said: “I treasure this award a lot given for my contribution to the local film industry.
 It is a distinction that does make me feel that my film career has been worthwhile.”

 Speaking further in the interview, Lester said that in making films one has to decide whether to make commercial films for purely entertainment value or not.
 He said: “I don’t depreciate their value.
 It is an important and an integral part of the film industry.
 But at the same time there is the film that communicates experiences, the time in which we live, portrays life and human relationships in the society in which we live.
 ‘Gamperaliya’ and ‘Rekava’ were of this type.
 They were popular and perhaps appealed to some inner need of the public, to know their own social values.
 They entertained the people as well.
 The people had an empathy with those portrayed in the films.
 I am sure were these films to be shown today there would still be a considerable audience.”

 He went on to observe: “I must make it clear that the two types of films, entertaining films and serious ones are not contrary to each other or antagonistic.
 Both are necessary.
 As in journalism you have both serious and light articles.”

 When asked by Roshan Peiris what the secret of his successful film making was, Lester replied: “My success I think, is partly due to the fact that I never compromised.
 I went ahead and did what I wanted to do and did not deviate from that, no matter what the pressures on me were.
 Also one must have a deep sense of dedication, despite ups and downs.”